StephenEastham/StephenEastham.github.io/index.md

 ---
 layout: page
-title: You write it ... and then I smoooooth it
+title: You write it ...
+I smoooooth it
 tagline:
 description:
 ---